GoogleChrome/developer.chrome.com/site/en/blog/hidden-until-found/index.md

   - html
 ---

-Collapsing sections of content, sometimes described as [an accordion](https://www.smashingmagazine.com/2017/06/designing-perfect-accordion-checklist/), is a common UI pattern.
+Collapsing content sections, sometimes described as [an accordion](https://www.smashingmagazine.com/2017/06/designing-perfect-accordion-checklist/), are a common UI pattern.
 However, content hidden in the collapsed sections becomes impossible to search using a find-in-page search.
 Also, it isn't possible to link to [text fragments](https://web.dev/text-fragments/) inside collapsed regions.

 The `hidden=until-found` HTML attribute and `beforematch` event can solve these problems.
 By adding `hidden=until-found` to the container for your hidden content, you make it possible for the browser to search text in that hidden region, and reveal the section if a match is found.